Aneesh2000/Aneesh2000/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on bbDaily V2
-- 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 👯 I’m looking for openings right now
 - 💬 Ask me about: Python, Java, AndroidStudios, Django.
 - 📫 How to reach me: aneeshgarray2000@gmail.com
 - 😄 Pronouns: Special
-- ⚡ Fun fact: Coffee addict <3